Wednesday, 21 October 2020

 Albert Wesker

 "Wow.
 What a mansion!"
 Sorry, Albert Wesker.
-The franchise in its many, many media may have built you up as this utterly badass cold-hearted mastermind with a god complex, a treachery complex and a complexity addiction who dresses like those villains from The Matrix, but to me you'll always be that dork who gets excited at an abandoned mansion's stairs.
+The franchise in its many, many media may have built you up as this utterly badass cold-hearted mastermind with a god complex, a treachery complex and a complexity addiction who dresses like those villains from The Matrix... but to me you'll always be that dork who gets excited at an abandoned mansion's stairs.
 Wesker has been a recurring enemy that's involved in some capacity after showing up as the obligatory treacherous teammate in the first game, basically taking over Umbrella as The villain for the franchise.
 It's in Resident Evil 5 that you really contend with him as a major factor in the story instead of being the man pulling the strings or whatever, though, and... and you know what?
-I am totally up for Wesker's comic book supervillain ensemble right there with the glasses and the long coat and the gloves and whatnot.
-For a game that tries just a bit too hard to be serious, I do like that Wesker at least is allowed to ham shit up to the hilt and the voice actor does a great job hamming him up.
+I am totally up for Wesker's comic book supervillain ensemble right there with the glasses and the long coat and the gloves.
+For the part of the game's history that's trying a bit too hard to be serious, I love that Wesker is, as Chris Redfield says, 'taking his plans out of too many comic books'.

 ______________________________________